KrystianGreblowski/movies-browser/README.md

 # MOVIES BROWSER

 Welcome to our Movies Browser project!
-Project is created for the YouCode course, we have 4 weeks to complete the task.
+The project is created for the YouCode Frontend Developer course.
 We work in Scrum, we save all tasks on Trello.
-The application is created based on a project in Figma.
+The application is created on the basis of a project in Figma.

-Discover countless movie titles.
-Immerse yourself in the richness of film art, browsing through various genres and thematic categories.
-Whether you're looking for new releases, classic masterpieces or hidden gems, our browser puts the fascinating world of film at your fingertips.
-Easily view videos on various devices - computer, smartphone or TV - wherever you are.
+Discover countless film titles.
+Immerse yourself in the wealth of film art and browse through various genres and thematic categories.
+Whether you are looking for new releases, classic masterpieces or hidden gems, our browser makes the fascinating world of film accessible to you.
+Watch the website easily on different devices - computer, smartphone or TV - wherever you are.

 ## Authors